Barefoot Productions to Present THE TWILIGHT OF THE GOLDS, 2/21-3/2

 The Golds story, as told primarily from David's point of view, exposes a deep disagreement, unspoken prejudices and David learns how his parents truly feel about him being 'different'.

-Performances begin tonight, February 21st and runs through Sunday March 2nd.
+Performances begin Friday February 21st and runs through Sunday March 2nd.
 There will be a special After-glow following the Saturday Feb.
 22nd performance sponsored by Compari's on the Park.
 Also, following the Feb.
 21st, 23rd and March 2nd performances there will be audience participation 'talk-backs' to discuss themes and materials from the play.

 Talk-back facilitators are: